Eastward gas flows halt on Yamal-Europe pipeline

-Exit flows at the Mallnow metering point on the German border stood at zero kilowatt hours (kWh) per hour between 0600 CET and 0700 CET, from 1,030,119 kWh/h in the previous hour, the data showed.
+Exit flows at the Mallnow metering point on the German border stood at zero between 0600 CET and 0700 CET, from 797,925 kwh/h in the previous hour, the data showed.

-(Reporting by Rahul Paswan and Seher Dareen in Bengaluru; Editing by Edmund Klamann)
+(Reporting by Seher Dareen and Rahul Paswan in Bengaluru; Editing by Christopher Cushing and Kim Coghill)

 ((Seher.Dareen@thomsonreuters.com; If in India call +91 74832 70128, if within U.S. call +1 646 223 8780;))